blbadger/blbadger.github.io/neural-networks.md

 data_dir3 = pathlib.Path('/home/bbadger/Desktop/neural_network_images3', fname='Combined')
 ```

 Now comes a troubleshooting step.
-In both Ubuntu and MacOSX, I have encountered
+In both Ubuntu and MacOSX, `pathlib.Path` sometimes recognizes folders or files ending in `._.DS_Store` or a variation on this pattern.
+These folders are empty and appear to be an artefact of using `pathlib`, as they are not present if the directory is listed in a terminal, and these interfere with proper classification by the neural network.
+To see if there are any of these phantom files,

 ```python
 image_count = len(list(data_dir.glob('*/*.png')))